 There are different schemes which provide funding to help with the costs of going to school.
 Most of the schemes are for students with family incomes below a certain level who are dependent on a social welfare payment.
 There is also a scheme for second-level students who are disadvantaged by living a long way from school.
 The details of the various schemes are set out below.

-The Back to School Clothing and Footwear Allowance is designed to help meet the cost of uniforms and footwear for students in Ireland attending school.
+The Back to School Clothing and Footwear Allowance is designed to help meet the cost of uniforms and footwear for students attending school.
 To be eligible for the Back to School Clothing and Footwear Allowance, the applicant (parent or guardian) must be getting certain social welfare benefits or payments for training, employment schemes or adult education and total household income must be below a certain amount.

 The School Books Grant Scheme is available to State primary and post-primary schools to help with the cost of school books.
 Funding for this scheme comes from the Department of Education and Skills and the scheme is administered in each school by the school principal.